 The key question you'll ask of every customer after they’ve had a meaningful engagement with your product or business is, “How likely are you to recommend (your product or company) to a colleague or friend?”

 This question is best sent after the user has had a meaningful interaction with your company, where they know whether they’d recommend you to a friend.
-For example, just after they’ve completed the onboarding process or engaged with your company for the first time.
+For example, just after they’ve completed the or engaged with your company for the first time.

 There are benefits to each channel.
-For example, email has lower response rates but a higher level of detailed qualitative feedback, whereas SMS and in-app yield a higher volume of responses by grabbing users’ attention in the places they spend most of their time.
+For example, email has lower but a higher level of detailed qualitative feedback, whereas SMS and in-app yield a higher volume of responses by grabbing users’ attention in the places they spend most of their time.

 The formula you'll use to calculate your company's NPS is as follows: